TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualnetwork_vnetpeering-tsg/solution-between-2-vnets-different-subscription-ad-tenants.md

 # Check cross subscription virtual network peering
 <!--issueDescription-->

-From our interaction, it appears the your are looking for steps on how to setup VNet peering between VNets that are in different subscriptions or Active Directory Tenants
+From our interaction, it appears that you are looking for steps on how to setup VNet peering between VNets that are in different subscriptions or Active Directory Tenants

 <!--/issueDescription-->